History of Lutheranism: Late Orthodoxy (1685–1730)

 Generally, the 17th century was a more difficult time than the earlier period of Reformation, due in part to the Thirty Years' War.
 Finland suffered a severe famine in 1696–1697 as part of what is now called the Little Ice Age, and almost one third of the population died.
 This struggle to survive can often be seen in hymns and devotional writings.

 Late Orthodoxy was torn by influences from rationalism, philosophy based on reason, and Pietism, a revival movement in Lutheranism that sought to emphasise the importance of personal devotion, morality, emotions, and the study of Scripture.
 After a century of vitality, the Pietist theologians Philipp Jakob Spener and August Hermann Francke warned that Lutheran orthodoxy degenerated life-changing scriptural truth into meaningless intellectualism and Formalism.
 Pietism increased at the expense of orthodoxy, but their emphasis on personal morality and sanctification came at the expense of teaching the doctrine of justification.
 The Pietisitic focus on stirring up devout emotions was susceptible to the arguments of rationalist philosophy.

 The last prominent orthodox Lutheran theologian before the Enlightenment and Neology was David Hollatz.
 A later orthodox theologian, Valentin Ernst Löscher, took part in a controversy against Pietism.
 Mediaeval mystical tradition continued in the works of Martin Moller, Johann Arndt and Joachim Lütkemann.
 Pietism became a rival of orthodoxy but adopted some orthodox devotional literature, such as those of Arndt, Christian Scriver and Stephan Prätorius, which have often been later mixed with Pietistic literature.

 Rationalism and revivals

 Rationalism

 Into this complicated religious scene, rationalist philosophers from France and England had an enormous impact, along with the German rationalists Christian Wolff, Gottfried Leibniz and Immanuel Kant.
 Instead of faith in God and trust in the promises of the Bible and Christian doctrine, people were taught to trust their own reason and senses.
 At the most, rationalism left behind a belief in a vague supernaturalism.
-Morality and church-going plummeted together.
+Church-going plummeted, and with it traditionally Lutheran values.

-Genuine piety was found almost solely in small Pietist gatherings.
+Religious fervor was found almost solely in small Pietist gatherings.
 However, some of the laity preserved Lutheran orthodoxy from both Pietism and rationalism through reusing old catechisms, hymnbooks, postils, and devotional writings, including those written by Johann Gerhard, Heinrich Müller, and Christian Scriver.
 Aside from that, however, Lutheranism vanished in the wake of rationalist philosophy.